2002 European Grand Prix: Background

 The Mercedes Arena corners (pictured in 2011) were created to increase the chance of overtaking.

-Michael Schumacher had won the previous two European Grands Prix held at the Nürburgring and wanted to concentrate on the potential challenge from the Williams and McLaren teams at the race rather than worry about a possible disqualification from the Austrian Grand Prix where he was given victory after Barrichello was ordered by Ferrari to allow Schumacher past.
-After retiring from the Canadian Grand Prix with an engine failure which cost him a chance to challenge for victory, Montoya said he had recovered from his disappointment and he was hoping to build on his podium finish from the previous year's European Grand Prix.
+Michael Schumacher had won the Canadian Grand Prix two weeks previously, his sixth of the season, and wanted to focus on the potential threat from Williams and McLaren in the European Grand Prix.
+He felt Ferrari could be confident and competitive at the Nürburgring, and that tyres would be an important aspect.
+Montoya claimed he had recovered from his disappointment in the Canadian Grand Prix, where he retired due to an engine problem, and that he hoped to improve on his podium performance in the previous year's European Grand Prix.
 He also said that Williams had addressed his engine problems.
-Räikkönen was looking forward to racing at the Nürburgring where it was the home race of McLaren's engine supplier Mercedes-Benz and was hoping to secure a good finish for the German fans.
+Räikkönen was looking forward to competing at the Nürburgring, the home race of McLaren's engine supplier Mercedes-Benz, and hoped to score a good finish for the German fans.